marcocondrache/bd-project/docs/functional_analysis.md

 When the user wants to complete the order, it has to check if the real amount has not changed.
-(optimistic lock, use a only-increasing value to save the state of transaction) If it has changed then the "accept the difference or leave it" process starts
+(optimistic lock, use an only-increasing value to save the state of transaction) If it has changed then the "accept the difference or leave it" process starts

 The user can assess the history of the orders, only the finalized orders.